Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Resolution of gauge ambiguity associated with photon detection and field observables

 To illustrate this issue, consider the following expansion of the bosonic part of the electric field:

-where $\mathbf{f}_{\mu}^{\bm E}$ are proposed modal functions for the electric field expansion, described in more detail in Appendix~\ref{sec:appA}.
+where $\mathbf{f}_{\mu}^{\bm E}$ are proposed modal functions for the electric field expansion defined through naive projection, given in Appendix~\ref{sec:appA}.
 We will ultimately show that this is generally not the correct form of the electric field operator mode expansion when mode truncation is to be performed.

-Suppose Eq.~\eqref{eq:efanoc} is expressed in the Coulomb gauge, such that $\hat{\mathbf{E}}^{\rm F}_{\perp} = \hat{\mathbf{E}}_{\perp}$.
+Suppose Eq.~\eqref{eq:efanoc} is expressed in the Coulomb gauge, such that $[\hat{\mathbf{E}}_{\rm F}]_{\perp} = \hat{\mathbf{E}}_{\perp}$.
 Then, to obtain the multipolar gauge expression for the transverse electric field, we apply the PZW transformation (using the dipole approximation for simplicity):

 and so

 The quantity in square brackets is equal to ${\bm \delta}^{\perp}(\mathbf{x})$ if the mode expansion is complete (see Appendix~\ref{sec:appA}), but for a finite mode expansion, it becomes nonzero even away from the dipole location at $\mathbf{x} = \mathbf{0}$.
 Thus, upon mode truncation we have a potential ambiguity; should we truncate with respect to the photonic Hilbert space, using $\hat{P}_{\rm M}$, or with respect to the sum over mode index $\mu$?